 Bring not only a short leash, but also a long one!
 An extendable flexy leash or a tow line can be very helpful.
 A good chest harness can be more comfortable for the dog than a collar, this is especially true for small dogs.

 Think about having several water bottles and collapsible bowls for water and food.

 It’s also a good thing on hiking trails to clean up the dog’s mess – bring bags.

 The terrain can be rocky and he dog may run into sore paws – a small doggy first aid kit and disinfectant may be included when hiking.

 A light blanket to lay down during breaks in hiking is also useful, it can be wet and cold.

-Staying with a dog in Ireland
+Staying overnight with a dog in Ireland